 Is portable storage useful for local moves around Bowling Green?

-Yes, portable storage units are especially useful for local moves.
+Yes, portable storage units are useful for local moves.
 They allow kitchen items to be packed gradually and stored securely while you finish living in the home, rather than stacking boxes in tight spaces.

 Can portable storage help during remodeling or temporary moves?